 Typical Full Day Schedule

 7:00 am Wake up and flag raising.
-Girls may have early morning activities or barn chores.
+Campers may have early morning activities or barn chores.

-8:00 am Family-style breakfast and girls work together on kapers (a.k.a. camp chores)
+8:00 am Breakfast and campers work together on kapers (a.k.a. camp chores)

 9:00 am–12:00 pm Skill-building activity time, based on your session’s theme and group’s interests

 2:00 pm–5:00 pm Skill-building activity time that is based on your session’s theme and group’s interests.
 Campers can also have free-choice recreation time and/or open swim.

 6:00 pm–9:00 pm Skill-building activity time, based on your session’s theme and group’s interests.
 There is a campfire on the first and last night of your stay.
 Quiet time, journaling, or small group activities before bed.

 9:00 pm–10:30 pm Lights out, time depends on age group.